tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 </div>

 Like with other dplyr backends like dtplyr and dbplyr, duckplyr allows you to get faster results without learning a different syntax.
+Unlike other dplyr backends, duckplyr does not require you to change existing code or learn specific idiosyncracies.
+Not only is the syntax the same, the semantics are too!

 The duckplyr package is fully compatible with dplyr: if an operation cannot be carried out with DuckDB, it is automatically outsourced to dplyr.
 Over time, we expect fewer and fewer fallbacks to dplyr to be needed.